 - 1. Taxi or Airport Shuttle service Actual costs with receipts. - 2.
 Rental vehicles May be used with the prior approval of the superintendent or his/her designee; however, rental vehicles may not be used for the sole convenience of the employee (receipt required). - 3.
-Use of Public Transportation In lieu of using a taxi or airport shuttle, employees can be reimbursed without receipts \$5 for each one-way trip either from the airport to hotel/meeting or from the hotel/meeting to the airport.
+Use of Public Transportation In lieu of using a taxi or airport shuttle, employees can be reimbursed without receipts \$5 for each one-way trip either from the airport to hotel/meeting or from the hotel/meeting to the airport, or the actual cost of the travel with the submission of receipts.